cobilab/spark/README.md

 On using this software/method please cite:

 <pre>
-SPARK: a C program for simulating and searching for exact or approximate Turing machines (TM) with specific characteristics.
+SPARK: a C program for simulating and searching exact or approximate Turing machines (TM) with specific characteristics.
 D. Pratas. https://github.com/cobilab/spark.
 </pre>